 I wish that all of you shared in this joy, but those who do not believe in Jesus cannot.
 Dear young people, I have a great longing that very early in life you should be reconciled to God by the death of His Son.
-It is such a joy to know the Lord early that I cannot understand why so many wish to put it off.
-There is a young man who wants to be married, and he wrote to me to ask whether, on a certain day, I could marry him.
-I could not, for I could not be here, so I proposed to him to wait a week till I came back.
-Instead of which, he proposed that it should be a week earlier, as he said, to accommodate me!
-I notice that there is no wish to put off a wedding, and I do not wonder that it is so, but I do marvel that, in the far higher joy of being married to Christ, the greater and truer delight of becoming one with Him forever, so many want it to be a week later, or a month later, or even a year later!
-Oh, did you know that happy day when Jesus puts our sins away-if there were a time fixed, and you knew it-I think you would grow almost impatient to have it even earlier!
-Do not postpone this heavenly marriage, I pray you, who have been at enmity against God!
-Do not put off being reconciled to Him, for he who fights with God had better quickly end the battle!
-So be silent and end all your discussions with God without a word unless it is such a word as this, "Lord, I believe!
-Help You my unbelief!"
+It is such a joy to know the Lord early that I cannot understand why so many seem to wish to put it off.

+There is a young man who wants to be married and he wrote to me to ask whether, on a certain day, I could marry him.
+I could not, for I should not be here, so I proposed to him to wait a week till I came back.
+Instead of which, he proposed that it should be a week earlier, as he says, to accommodate me.
+I notice that there is no wish to put off a wedding and I do not wonder that it is so, but I do marvel that, in the far higher joy of being married to Christ, the greater and truer delight of becoming one with Him forever, so many want it to be a week later, or a month later, or even a year later.

+Oh, did you know that happy day when Jesus puts our sins away-if there were a time fixed and you knew it-I think you would grow almost impatient to have it even earlier.
+Do not postpone this heavenly marriage.
+I pray you, who have been at enmity against God, do not put off being reconciled to Him, for he who fights with God had better quickly end the battle.

+So be silent and end all your discussions with God without a word unless it be such a word as this, "Lord, I believe; help thou my unbelief."
 God grant that you may be led to believe in Jesus now, for His name's sake!
 Amen.

-EXPOSITION BY C. H. SPURGEON: JOHN 16:16-33.
+EXPOSITION BY C. H. SPURGEON

+JOHN 16:16-33

-Our Lord is speaking to His disciples before His departure from them to be crucified, and He says.
+Our Lord is speaking to His disciples before His departure from them to be crucified, and He says:

 Verse 16.
-A little while, and you shall not see Me: and again, a little while, and you shall see Me, because I go to the Father.
+A little while, and ye shall not see me: and again, a little while, and ye shall see me, because I go to the Father.

-It is wonderful how He could talk thus calmly about His death, knowing that it would be a death of bitter shame, and terrible agony.
-Yet He does, as it were, pass over that view of it as He says, "A little while, and you shall not see Me: and again, a little while, and you shall see Me."-"Because I die?"
+It is wonderful how He could talk thus calmly about His death, knowing that it would be a death of bitter shame and terrible agony.
+Yet He does, as it were, pass over that view of it as He says, "A little while, and ye shall not see me: and again, a little while, and ye shall see me."-"Because I die?"
 No. "Because I am crucified?"
-No, but, "Because I go to the Father."
+No, but "because I go to the Father."
 Beloved, always think of your departure out of the world in the same light-"I go to the Father."
 Do not say, "I die.
 I languish upon the bed of pain.
 I expire."
-No, but, "I go to the Father."
+No, but "I go to the Father."

-17, 18.
-Then said some of His disciples among themselves, What is this that He says unto us, A little while, and you shall not see Me: and again, a little while, and you shall see Me: and, Because I go to the Father?
-They said therefore, What is this that He says, A little while?
-We cannot tell what He says.
+17-18.
+Then said some of his disciples among themselves, What is this that he saith unto us, A little while, and ye shall not see me: and again, a little while, and ye shall see me: and, Because I go to the Father?
+They said therefore, What is this that he saith, A little while? we cannot tell what he saith.